 As with all movements of the minimap there are shortcuts for modifying the minimap zoom factor: Alt+Home will zoom out, while Alt+End will increase the zoom factor.

 In addition to the immediate surroundings the minimap also shows the maps of floors that are situated above or below your character's current position, provided there are such floors.
-Click on these buttons to switch the map to upper or lower floors.
+Use the slider to switch the map to upper or lower floors.
 The corresponding shortcuts are Alt+PageUp and Alt+PageDown, respectively.

 3.3 Status Bars